Pilot Flies An Old Dog To Its Last Home And Changes Her Life

-As Steklenski flew the plane and watched Ashlyn sitting beside him, he began to get emotional thinking about the fact that this ride might be the last ride the little pup ever goes on.
-Steklenski is used to flying dogs to their new homes, he usually flies around 15-20 dogs every month, but it's the older ones like Ashlyn that really tug at his emotions.
+As Steklenski flew the plane and watched Ashlyn sitting beside him, he began to feel emotional, thinking about the fact that this ride might be the last ride the little pup ever takes.
+Steklenski is used to flying dogs to their new homes; he usually flies around 15 to 20 dogs every month, but it's the older ones like Ashlyn that really tug at his emotions.

 "Those are the ones where you focus even more on what they're going through," Steklenski said in an interview.

-At the start of the flight Aslyn was a bit nervous, and a little hesitant around Steklenski.
+At the start of the flight, Ashlyn was a bit nervous and hesitant around Steklenski.
 But from his experience with flying dogs, he knew that giving out some dog biscuits would quickly lighten the mood.

 Look at her adorable little face!

-If it weren't for him many dogs like Ashlyn would still be in the shelters, but instead, they have loving homes.
-And since she's been in her new home Ashlyn has improved more than anyone had thought possible!
+If it weren't for him, many dogs like Ashlyn would still be in the shelters; instead, they have loving homes.
+Since she's been in her new home, Ashlyn has improved more than anyone had thought possible!

 Ashlyn in her new home!

-"When I picked her up from the airport, her condition destroyed me," Said Tracy Lander.
+"When I picked her up from the airport, her condition devastated me," said Tracy Lander.
 Tracy has three dogs of her own and has been fostering for the NEHS for two years.
-"She was down to 39 pounds — her ideal weight is between 65 and 70.
-She came to me with a sweater on — when I took it off, I could see every rib."
+"She was down to 39 pounds—her ideal weight is between 65 and 70.
+She came to me with a sweater on—when I took it off, I could see every rib."

-Lander started feeding Ashlyn three times a day so that she would put on weight and then started adding supplements to help with all her medical problems.
+Lander started feeding Ashlyn three times a day so that she would gain weight and then began adding supplements to help with all her medical problems.

 She's doing really well!